 In 1993, Brigitte met and married her now husband, Luciano Holthausen.
 Luciano, also Brazilian, with a strong business background saw many opportunities in New Orleans.
 The very next year they teamed up to open a small boutique on Chartres Street, and ‘HEMLINE’ was officially established in 1994.
 While this boutique occupied the same location then as it does today, at its inception it was comprised of only one of the three current rooms.
 Hemlines have played an interesting role throughout fashion’s history, fluctuating at the behest of politics, trend, and any number of other cultural forces.
 Changes in a woman’s hemline often signaled revolutionary upheaval, even rebellion, and it was this kind of fresh energy that they wanted beating at the heart of their boutique.
 Brigitte’s loyal French Market customers followed her to Hemline, and many new customers were drawn to the new shop as well.
 As a result, one month after the store’s opening, Brigitte and Luciano expanded the space to occupy two rooms.
-Continued success followed as a loyal following grew quickly; after the birth of their daughter, Gabby, in 1995, Hemline grew to occupy all three rooms, as it does today.
-Gabby currently attends the University of San Diego, where she studies Business.
-Should she one day aspire to work alongside her mother at Hemline, she will be very well prepared.
+Continued success followed as a loyal following grew quickly; after the birth of their daughter, Gabriella, in 1995, Hemline grew to occupy all three rooms, as it does today.
+Gabi now works for the company and has aspirations to continue in the family business.